Search Results for

 Custom widget

-That's when the Custom Widget feature comes handy in Casewhere.
-Custom widgets are made of HTML, CSS and JavaScript.
-Like built-in widgets, custom widgets can load and display data from Casewhere data sources.
+The Custom Widget feature in Casewhere makes this possible.
+Custom widgets are built with HTML, CSS, and JavaScript.
+Like built-in widgets, they can load and display data from Casewhere data sources.

 Configure custom widget

-There are two important steps to configure a custom widget:
+There are three steps to configure a custom widget:

 Step 1.
 Select a data source.